Stories

 Indian culture in Newfoundland

-An acclaimed dancer, choreographer, and musician, Bageshree Vaze began her initial dance training in the Hindu Temple’s dance program in St. John’s.
+An acclaimed dancer, choreographer, and musician, Bageshree Vaze began her dance training in the St. John’s Hindu Temple’s dance program.
 Vaze was the first person from Newfoundland to complete her graduation recital in Bharatha Natyam, a South Indian dance style.
 She continued to dance professionally and received a Shastri Indo-Canadian scholarship in 1990 to study dance in India.
-Also a singer, Vaze studied Hindustani classical vocal music with her father and then later with renowned vocalist Veena Sahasrabuddhe.
+Also a singer, Vaze studied Hindustani classical vocal music with her father and later with renowned vocalist Veena Sahasrabuddhe.
 She has released four audio recordings.
 Based in Toronto since 1996, Vaze has received multiple honours and awards and performs internationally.

 Community Family Education Indian Culture Mentality Multiculturalism Diversity Provincialism Dance